-- Fold the rear bench seat cushion forward.
-Refer to "Folding the 2nd row bench seat" in the "Safety-Seats, seat belts and supplemental restraint system" section earlier in this manual. - 2.
-Remove the jack and jacking tools.
+- 1. Fold the rear bench seat down.
+Refer to "Folding the rear bench seatdown" in the "Safety-Seats, seat belts and supplemental restraint system" section earlier in this manual. - 2.
+Remove the jack 1 and jacking tools 2. - 1.
+Fit the square end of the jack rod into the square hole of the wheel nut wrench to form a handle.